Skip to content

 HTML Element Explanation

-• <video>: Used to embed video files.
-The controls attribute allows users to control video playback (play/pause, etc.).
+• <video>: Used to embed the video file.
+The controls attribute allows the user to control video playback (play/pause, etc.).

 • <source>: Defines the path and type of the video file, using MP4 here.

-Store the HTML file and related video and subtitle files in the same directory.
-Then, open the HTML file (such as index.html) through a browser, and you will see the video player, and the subtitles will be displayed automatically when you click play (if the player supports it and the user turns on subtitles).
+Store the HTML file and the related video and subtitle files in the same directory.
+Then, open the HTML file (e.g., index.html) through a browser, and you will see the video player.
+The subtitles will be displayed automatically when you click play (if the player supports it and the user turns on subtitles).

 Most modern browsers and video players support subtitle switching.
 You can select different subtitles (if there are multiple subtitle tracks) through the subtitle button in the video control bar.